digital-assets-data/slate/source/index.html.md

 ## Prices / Candles

-You can use this endpoint to pull individual blocks for a given blockchain back to the genesis block.
+Historical prices and OHLCV data are available through this endpoint.
+You can specify the exchange, pairs, and granularity of the prices.
 > Sample request:

 ```graphql